 Amount For 2020, the goal is 10% of biofuels in the transport sector.
 However, the law only sets out the quota until 2014.
 Accordingly, the quota obligation is the following (Art.
 3 (1) Renewable energy in transport order 2011): 2013: 5 % 2014: 5.5 %

 Addressees Obligated parties are companies importing or producing petrol, gas or diesel fuels at the point an activity falls under excise duty

-Procedure Obligated parties are required to open an account at the Dutch Emission Authority.
-The companies have to register a traded amounts of biofuels (Art.
-5 (1) Renewable energy is transport order 2011) The Dutch Emission Authority monitors and controls the quota fulfillment
+Procedure Obligated parties are required to open an account at Dutch Emission Authority.
+The companies have to register traded amounts of biofuels (Art.
+5 (1) Renewable energy transport order 2011) The Dutch Emission Authority monitors and controls quota fulfillment

 Competent authority Dutch Emission Authority

 Flexibility Mechanism

 State

-Distribution of costs Consumers The costs are borne by the consumers.
+Consumers The costs are borne by the consumers.

-Plant operator
+Distribution of costs Plant operator

 Grid operator

 European Union

-I Distribution mechanism Companies pass on the costs arising from the quota obligation to the consumers by adding a surcharge to their fuels. -------------------------- --
+Distribution mechanism Companies pass on the costs arising from the quota obligation to the consumers by adding a surcharge to their fuels. ------------------------ --